//

 FAQ

-• Q: How does this film represent the 1980s anime era?
+How does the OVA reflect 1980s anime conventions?

 image image